TAX & FISCAL POLICY

 Restore Expired Tax Cuts and Jobs Act Provisions

-Important business provisions from the Tax Cuts and Jobs Act (TCJA) have expired, putting America at a global competitive disadvantage.
+Important business provisions from the Tax Cuts and Jobs Act (TCJA) have expired or are expiring, putting America at a global competitive disadvantage.
 Restoring these pro-growth provisions would strengthen the U.S. economy, create American jobs and increase America’s competitiveness.

 Full Expensing of Research and Development (R&D) Investments